Nivash8098/Human-Resource-Management-odoo-/dayflow dataset/BACKEND_ARCHITECTURE.md

 ## 1. Domain Models & Database Schema

-The database is built on PostgreSQL with Supabase, using foreign keys, cascading constraints, and audit timestamps.
+The database is built on PostgreSQL with Supabase, using foreign keys, cascading constraints, and audit timestamp.

 ### Database Tables Summary